freebasic/fbc/FreeBASIC/readme.txt

   o Windows version:

-    - Follow the installer instructions, don't forget to select which external libraries to install, some are not selected by default.
+    - Follow the installer instructions.
+Don't forget to select which external libraries to install; some are not selected by default.

   o Linux version: